 Brian S. Stewart

-Brian Stewart is a lifelong resident of southern Ohio, a Pickaway County Commissioner, and an Iraq War veteran.
+Brian Stewart is a lifelong resident of southern Ohio, a legislator in the Ohio House of Representatives, and an Iraq War veteran.

 After experiencing 9/11 as a high school senior, Brian enlisted for active duty in the Army in 2003, and volunteered to serve in the infantry.
 After graduating from Basic Training and Airborne School, he was assigned to the 3rd Infantry Division, and was soon deployed to the Sadr City area of Baghdad in Iraq.
 During a year long deployment in 2005, he conducted over 150 combat patrols in the city.
 For his actions, Brian earned the Combat Infantryman's Badge (CIB), and was twice awarded the Army Commendation Medal before he was honorably discharged in 2006.
 Brian returned to school on the GI Bill and earned both his bachelor's and law degrees from the Ohio State University.

 Brian is also very active in his community.
 In 2009, he successfully ran for a seat on Ashville Council, where he served three years on the Finance and Public Safety Committees and as President Pro Tempore of Council.
-In 2012 Brian was elected Pickaway County Commissioner, and presently serves on the Board of Directors for the County Commissioners Association of Ohio (CCAO).
-He was re-elected to a second term as County Commissioner in 2016.
-Brian is a past Vice President and Spokesman for the Ohio Fallen Heroes Memorial, a statewide memorial to all Ohio service members killed in the line of duty since 9/11.
-Brian has been a member of the Pickaway County Farm Bureau, the Veterans of Foreign Wars (VFW), AMVETS, Circleville Elks Lodge #77, and sits on the Board of Directors for the Pickaway County Senior Center.
+In 2012 and 2016 Brian was elected to serve as a Pickaway County Commissioner.
+He is a past Vice President and Spokesman for the Ohio Fallen Heroes Memorial, a statewide memorial to all Ohio service members killed in the line of duty since 9/11.
+Brian has been a member of the Pickaway County Farm Bureau, the Veterans of Foreign Wars (VFW), AMVETS, Circleville Elks Lodge #77, and the Board of Directors for the Pickaway County Senior Center.
 He is also a member of the Ohio State Bar Association, and is a past President of the Pickaway County Bar Association.
 As the descendant of a lieutenant in the Virginia Militia during the Revolutionary War, Brian is also a member of the Camp Charlotte Chapter of the Sons of the American Revolution (SAR).

 In his free time, Brian is a dedicated movie buff, a passionate sports fans (Go Bucks/WhoDey), and enjoys target shooting, books on American history, and the music of Johnny Cash.
-Brian lives in Ashville and attends Village Chapel Church along with his wife Letanya, a registered nurse, and their three children, Salem (9), Sidney (7), and Lincoln (2).
+Brian lives in Ashville and attends Village Chapel Church along with his wife Letanya, a Nurse Practitioner, and their three children, Salem (12), Sidney (10), and Lincoln (5).